Not too late to get $230 power payout in Hawke's Bay

 Trust chairwoman Diana Kirton said it was very pleasing to now see 94.13 per cent of eligible consumers had registered for the direct credit payment, which was available from November last year and paid straight into consumers' bank accounts.

-"However, we still have 5.87 per cent of consumers whose payment is withheld awaiting their bank details".
+"However, we still have 5.87 per cent of consumers whose payment is withheld awaiting their bank details."

 That means 54,080 power consumers have been paid the $230 dividend, while 3372 consumers are yet to receive the payment.